p-lr/MapComposeMP/README.md

 🎉 News

-Version `1.0.0` is finally released.
+The library is finally stable.
 The codebase has been entirely reviewed to ensure nothing is left behind compared to the Android native version.
 MapComposeMP provides the same apis and features the native library does.